Energy Conservation for Winter Greenhouses

-What you can grow successfully depends on the temperature you choose for your greenhouse.
+What you can grow successfully depends on the temperature you choose to maintain for your winter greenhouse.

 “Cold Greenhouse” (Night temp.
 35°- 45° F)